Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QFileDialog-setSidebarUrls-f.rst

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-filedialogurls-filedialogurls.py

-The file dialog will then look like this:
+Then the file dialog looks like this:

 .. image:: ../../../images/filedialogurls.png